 This section presents formal; education enrolment rates for population between ages of 7 and 14 years.
 This age range is used to generally define the primary school going age population.
 Table 2 shows enrolment rates among the primary school age population.
-The results show that enrolment rates among this group are high, ranging between 91 and 97%.
-This percentage does not differ significantly between cities/towns (97%), urban villages (97%), and by comparison, is slightly lower in rural areas (93%); nor does it differ much by survival status of parents, religion, household headship or household size.
+The results show that enrolment rates among this group are high, ranging between 91 and 97 percent.
+This percentage does not differ significantly between cities and towns (97%), urban villages (97%), and by comparison, is slightly lower in rural areas (93%).
+Enrolment in primary education is widespread, such that even in the most rural districts, at least eight (8) out of every ten children of primary school age were enrolled.
+Primary education enrolment does not vary according to parental survival, religion, household headship or household size.